Darxo/Hardened/README.md

 - **Unstoppable** is completely reworked.
 Once per round during your turn, if you hit an enemy with an attack, gain 1 stack up to a maximum of 3.
 Each stack grants +1 Action Points and 10% more Initiative.
 Lose 1 stack whenever you use a Non-Attack skill.
 Lose all stacks when you use recover, get stunned or staggered
 - **Vanquisher** is completely reworked.
 After you step on a corpse that has been created this round, you become Immune to **Displacement** and take 25% less Damage until the start of your next turn. **Gain Ground** (granted by **Vanquisher** perk) is now free
 - **Vigorous Assault** is mostly reworked.
 It now works with all attacks.
 It no longer provides a fatigue discount.
 The discount is no longer lost when swapping weapons or using non-attack skills.
-- **Weapon Master** no longer grants weapon perks while wielding a hybrid weapons.
-It now grants +1 Bag Slot at all times
+- **Weapon Master** now requires 3 unlocked weapon perks in order to be unlockable (up from 1).
+It now grants +1 Bag Slot at all times.
+It now requires a Non-Hybrid weapon in order to receive related perks.
+It now always grants all weapon perks for your equipped non-hybrid weapon
 - **Wears it well** now grants 50% of combined Mainhand and Offhand Weight as Stamina and Initiative (Instead of 20% of Mainhand, Offhand, Helmet and Chest Weight)
 - **Wear them Down** is completely reworked.
 It now causes your hits to apply an additional 10 Fatigue on the target and your misses to apply 5 Fatigue.
 After your attack, if your target is fully fatigued, apply **Worn Down** effect until the end of their turn, which applies 30% less Melee Defense and 30% less Ranged Defense and causes Non-Attack Skills to cost 50% more Fatigue
 - **Whirling Death** is completely reworked.
 It now grants a new active skill which creates a buff for 3 turns granting 25% more damage, +2 Reach and 10 Melee Defense to the user